Aryanfaizz/Sousveiller/README.md

 - **Figma**: For designing, prototyping, and creating interactive elements.

 ## Contributing
-This was a team project.
+This is a group project.
 For feedback or suggestions:
 - Contact Aryan via [GitHub](https://github.com/Aryanfaizz) or other preferred channels.
 - Future iterations may include additional features or refined designs based on feedback.